Acknowledgment of country

 A playful, creative project with children aged 3-5 years that investigates the experience of home, family and community from their perspective.

-A Pass It On promotional photo.
+Pass It On promotional image.
 A child's hand clasps an older person's hand, in front of wrinkled brown paper featuring a hand-drawn path.
 'Pass It On' is written in brown letters with a yellow drop shadow, next to a red heart.
 'Take the time.
 Skip generations.
 Pass on the stories.
 Keep it rolling' is written at the bottom in small brown letters.

 Pass It On at March On 2025 (Singapore)